adamroberge/adamroberge/README.md

 ![Adam's GitHub Stats](https://github-readme-stats.vercel.app/api?username=adamroberge&show_icons=true&theme=radical) -->

+---

+## 📝 Blog

+Stay updated with the latest insights and developments in **2D vision for autonomous vehicles** and other **computer vision** topics on my [Medium](https://medium.com/@your-medium-username) page.
+I regularly publish articles that delve into cutting-edge research, practical applications, and innovative solutions in the realm of computer vision and artificial intelligence.

+---

 ## 📫 Get in Touch

 I am always excited to meet new people and learn from them.
 You can reach out to me through: